 Start time is forfeit time: there is no grace period for players to arrive late.
 Two (2) game forfeits disqualify a team from further play.

-Games are played in two 20-minute halves.
+Games are played in two 15-minute halves.
 Games may be shortened at discretion of the referees for darkness, inclement weather, or formation.
 Twenty minutes of play will constitute a complete game.

-The clock runs continuously except for injury time-outs and at the referees' discretion.
+The clock runs continuously except for injury time-outs and at the referees’ discretion.
 In the event of a tie at the end of regulation play, teams will play to sudden-victory: the first team to score wins.
-Teams involved in a tie during Regimental Semi's or Finals may elect to play a five (5) minute overtime period instead of sudden-victory.
+Teams involved in a tie during Regimental Semi’s or Finals will play a five (5) minute overtime period.
+If a tie still remains at then end of this overtime period, teams will play to sudden-victory.

 The thrower may pivot in- and out-of-bounds, providing some part of the pivot foot contacts the playing field.